Samsunspor: Colors and crest

 Samsunspor's traditional colors are red and white.
 The club has consistently used this color scheme throughout its history, both in its home kits and club branding.
 The club's crest features a red-bordered shield with a depiction of the statue of Mustafa Kemal Atatürk on horseback – a monument located in Samsun commemorating Atatürk's landing in the city to start the Turkish War of Independence.
 Above the image, the club's name "SAMSUNSPOR" appears in bold red letters on a white background, with the foundation year "1965" placed below the central graphic.

 The crest symbolizes both the city's historical importance in Turkish history and the club's strong identity as one of the leading teams from the Black Sea region.
 The red and white colors represent passion, energy, and the club's enduring connection with the people of Samsun.
 Throughout its history, Samsunspor has made only minor adjustments to the design of its crest, retaining the same core visual elements of the statue, colors, and shield format.

 Rivalry with Trabzonspor

 One of Samsunspor's most notable rivalries is with Trabzonspor, another major club from the Black Sea region of Turkey.
 The rivalry is fueled by geographical proximity and regional pride, with both clubs representing their respective cities on the national stage.

-While Trabzonspor has historically achieved greater success in terms of national titles, matches between the two clubs are highly anticipated and fiercely contested.
+While Trabzonspor has achieved better results in terms of national titles, matches between the two clubs are anticipated and contested.
 For Samsunspor supporters, games against Trabzonspor are seen as a showcase of the club's competitive spirit and deep connection to the local community.

-The rivalry highlights the Black Sea region’s passionate football culture and often features intense atmospheres both in Samsun and Trabzon.
+The rivalry highlights the Black Sea region’s football culture and often features intense atmospheres both in Samsun and Trabzon.
 It remains one of the key fixtures in Samsunspor's calendar, embodying the pride of Samsun in Turkish football.